 What to look for when buying fresh corn:

-How long does corn stay fresh:
+How long does fresh corn stay fresh:

 It will last for a few days in the refrigerator, but the quality and taste will decline each day.